 Mohaghegh et al. (2009) present a socio-technical risk analysis (SoTeRiA) framework which is a hybrid technique formalization, merging various classes of modelling techniques.
 In the following we briefly list the "building blocks" of SoTeRiA.
 For further elaboration we refer to Mohaghegh et al. (2009) and the references therein.
-The two last classes of techniques are new compared to Mohaghegh et al. (2009).
+The two last classes of techniques are extensions of the SoTeRiA framwork.